-From this analysis it has been found that Te Toka-a-Taiau was most likely located in a position opposite what is now called Wharf 6 adjacent to the River training wall, and in between the original Back lead navigation light on the River training wall, and the relocated position of it in the harbour.
+From this analysis it has been found that Te Toka-a-Taiau was most likely located in a position opposite what is now called Wharf 6 adjacent to the River training wall, in the vicinity of the original Back lead navigation light on the River training wall, and the relocated position of it in the harbour.

 Figure 1.
-EPL has found Te Toka-a-Taiau (red coloured rocks in Turanganui River) was most likely located opposite Wharf 6 just off the River training wall, and in between the original back lead navigation light on the River training wall, and its relocated position to the south west within the harbour.
+EPL has found Te Toka-a-Taiau (red coloured rocks in Turanganui River to the north) was most likely located opposite Wharf 6 just off the River training wall, in the vicinity of the original back lead navigation light on the River training wall, and its relocated position to the south west within the harbour.